 Jessica is interested in creating arts events that make people feel connected to others in their community and provide opportunities for personal creativity.
 She is a current Masters candidate in Baruch College’s Arts Administration program.
 In her day job, Jessica serves as Casting Associate Producer on History Channel's American Pickers, Cineflix Productions in New York City.
 Prior to Cineflix, Jessica was Workshop Programs Coordinator for Community Works, a nonprofit arts and education organization whose mission is to bridge schools and communities, enrich educational curricula and celebrate neighborhood cultures and histories.
 When not at her day job (and not in school) Jessica is usually working with Mobile Print Power, a multi-generational printmaking collective based in Corona Queens that aims to engage the public around social issues and injustice to create change.
 She is also involved with Sunu Thiossane: Youth Development Agency, where she traveled to Dakar, Senegal to facilitate a summer arts and english camp and act as Executive Producer on a short film.
 She can often be found romping around the boroughs of New York, always looking for new ways to fall in love with the city.

-Samantha Hacker is the Producer of Corporate Programs at The Moth, the acclaimed international storytelling event.
-In her role, Samantha manages The Moth’s corporate partnerships and produces storytelling workshops and events for companies including Facebook, Google, and Peet’s Coffee.
-Since moving to New York to attend NYU's graduate program in Performing Arts Management, Sam has held roles across marketing, fundraising and finance at institutions including New York Theatre Workshop, The New Victory Theater, and Dunch Arts Management.
-Prior to grad school, Sam lived in Washington DC, where she earned her bachelor's in Business Administration from American University and worked as a marketing consultant for non-profits.
-Sam is a proud resident of Prospect Heights and is always on the hunt for NYC's best babka.
+Samantha Hacker is the Manager of Corporate Programs at The Moth, the acclaimed international storytelling event, where she manages The Moth’s portfolio of corporate sponsors and clients.
+In her role, she has produced Moth storytelling workshops and events for companies including Facebook, Google, REI, Peet’s Coffee and the International Committee of the Red Cross.
+An alumna of NYU's graduate program in Performing Arts Administration, Samantha has held roles across marketing, fundraising and finance at institutions including New York Theatre Workshop, The New Victory Theater, and cultural management consulting firm DUNCH.
+Samantha previously lived in Washington DC, where she earned her bachelor's in Business Administration from American University and worked as a marketing consultant for non-profits.
+She is a proud resident of Clinton Hill, a lover of musical theater and always on the hunt for babka.

 A Korean transplant, Minji now resides in Manhattan and works for the International Society for the Performing Arts, a non-profit association with a membership that includes 450 arts organizations from over 55 countries.
 She serves in the key role of developing the organization’s communications strategy and performing the registration coordination for its congresses.
 As the Chair of the Alumni Council at NYU’s Performing Arts Administration program, she has also been spearheading the launch of a mentorship program between current students and alumni.
 Minji completed a master’s degree in mass communications with a specialization in public relations from the University of Florida and a second master’s degree in performing arts administration from New York University.
 Latin dancing and Bikram yoga are the secrets to keeping her mojo flowing.